usnistgov/800-63-3/sp800-63-3/sec5_DIRM.md

 _This section is normative._

 This section, and the corresponding risk assessment guidance, supplements the [NIST Risk Management Framework (RMF)](#NIST-RMF) and its component special publications.
 This guideline does not establish additional risk management processes for agencies.
-Rather, requirements contained herein provide specific guidance related to digital identity risk that agencies SHALL apply while executing all relevant RMF lifecycle phases.
+Rather, requirements contained herein provide specific guidance related to digital identity risk that agency RPs SHALL apply while executing all relevant RMF lifecycle phases.

 ### <a name="5-1-overview"></a> 5.1.
 Overview